eformsignen/eformsignen.github.io/help/chapter3.rst

 New from my file
 -------------------

 You can upload a file you want and then add fields onto the document.
-Then, you can specify the participants that will fill in each field and enter the information of the document participants and reviewers, and then send the document.
+Then, you can specify the signers that will fill in each field and enter the information of the document signers and reviewers, and then send the document.

 1. Go to the **New from my file** menu.